f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 We will run the requests in a Collection Folder to build the cluster.
 If you examine the ``Lab 1.5 - Build a Cluster`` folder in the Collection you can see the value of **Declarative** proccesses.
 The collection is a few API calls to provision both BIG-IP devices and cluster them.
-In the past using **Imperative** model could have taken 100's of API calls to accomplish the same end state.
+In the past using an **Imperative** model could have taken 100's of API calls to accomplish the same end state.